 Data passed to the LDM server are processed in a variety of ways; how specific data are processed is determined by data identifiers and a configuration file.
 Processing actions include placing the data in files and running arbitrary programs on the data.
 Decoders are also available from Unidata that interface with the LDM and convert data into the forms required by various applications.

-The Unidata Program Center distributes the LDM software via FTP and WWW at /software/ldm/.
+The Unidata Program Center distributes the LDM software via FTP and WWW.
+The LDM homepage is http://www.unidata.ucar.edu/software/ldm.
 There is no cost for the LDM software.

 US institutions of higher education receive full support from the Unidata Program Center.
 Full support includes software upgrades and bug fixes; training; documentation; consultation via e-mail; and an active, special-interest-group electronic mailing list.

-The LDM is designed to run on a properly configured UNIX workstation.
+The LDM is designed to run on a properly configured UNIX platform.
 The following specifications represent minimum platform requirements:

 UCAR Unidata Program Center